INSULIN INJECTION SITES: CHOOSE THE BEST SITE FOR YOU

 Now I’m going to show you how to safely dispose of the needle.

-SUPER: Used needles should be placed in Sharps containers.
+Used needles should be placed in Sharps containers.

 Laura: Used needles should be placed in sharps containers (such as red biohazard containers), hard plastic containers (such as detergent bottles), or metal containers (such as an empty coffee can).
 Such containers should be sealed and disposed of properly.
 If you are giving an injection to a third person, you should remove the needle in an approved manner to avoid needle-stick injuries.